 Monrovia is a very small town located in the state of Indiana.
 With a population of 1,427 people and two constituent neighborhoods, Monrovia is the 298th largest community in Indiana.
 There's nothing like the smell of a brand new house, and in Monrovia, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Monrovia, and putting down their money on brand new construction.
 Monrovia’s real estate is, on average, some of the newest in the nation.
 Monrovia does seem to be experiencing an influx of affluent people, because the median household income is $59,750.00.

 Monrovia real estate is some of the most expensive in Indiana, although Monrovia house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Monrovia is generally considered to be a blue-collar town.
-39.67% of the Monrovia workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Monrovia is a blue-collar town, with 42.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Monrovia is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Monrovia who work in sales jobs (13.59%), office and administrative support (10.96%), and personal care services (6.38%).
+There are especially a lot of people living in Monrovia who work in sales jobs (13.53%), office and administrative support (9.65%), and management occupations (5.89%).

-Being a small town, Monrovia does not have a public transit system used by locals to get to and from work.
+Monrovia is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Monrovia in 2010 was $19,626, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $78,504 for a family of four.
+The per capita income in Monrovia in 2010 was $23,245, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
+This equates to an annual income of $92,980 for a family of four.
 However, Monrovia contains both very wealthy and poor people as well.

 The most common language spoken in Monrovia is English.
 Other important languages spoken here include Indic languages and Spanish.